 To get even more search exposure, you should publish in both paperback and Kindle ebook, as you can then use different genre categories and search keywords for each version of your book.

-If you decide to enrol in KDP Select, make sure you use the additional promotional means that Amazon allows.
+If you decide to enroll in KDP Select, make sure you use the additional promotional means that Amazon allows.
 Use your free book days to try to give away free copies of your book, set up countdown deals, and if your budget can afford it, use Amazon Ads.

 Also, don’t forget to set up your Amazon author page.